-The program is great for people that ripped their Sound Ideas or Hollywood Edge CD's years ago and want to refresh the full length descriptions not limited to old file system limitations character length names.
+Injector was designed for people that ripped their Sound Ideas or Hollywood Edge CD’s years ago and want to refresh the full length descriptions not limited to old file system limitation character length names.

-The full descriptions will be burnt into the files BWAV Bext chunk which is readable buy all major audio database programs.
+The full descriptions will be burnt into the files BWAV Bext chunk which is readable by all major audio database programs.

 It can also Rip CD’s direct if you haven’t tossed them out yet…8)

 Ripping rips your SFX CDs with the full BWAV Description with additional naming options.

 Injecting is what makes this app different from the rest.